 Get Used to Looking for the Best Deals

-Couponing makes you focus on what you are spending in your grocery store, and it increases awareness of your shopping habits.
+Couponing makes you focus on what you spend in your grocery store, increasing awareness of your shopping habits.

 To save money